The Quest for Craftsmanship in Web & Software Development

 The Search for Quality Code

-It is worthwhile to note that the computers, smartphones, and other sophisticated machines in our lives do not (yet) think for themselves.
+It is worth noting that the computers, smartphones, and other sophisticated machines in our lives do not (yet) think for themselves.
 This means that every task a machine accomplishes—from gee-whiz to humdrum—is only possible because of code that was planned, designed, and written by a human being.

 Artificial intelligence continues to advance, but for now software developers remain the creators behind every technology experience.
 It is here that we meet one of the great paradoxes of our modern, tech-centric age: the software charged with taking over tasks too complex for human brains must ultimately be created by a human brain.